wrode/Blog/_posts/2016-08-19-Smart contracts.md

 - Each enchanted document contains a list of all accounts and balances.
 - Owners of accounts can send ether to other accounts.

-There is one big difference however.
-Not all accounts on the ethereum enchanted document is owned by people.
+There is one big difference however: Not all accounts on the ethereum enchanted document is owned by people.
 Some special accounts have no owners.
 Instead, the actions of these accounts are controlled by a set of instructions residing on the accounts.

 ![ethereum]({{ site.url }}/assets/images/ethereum.png)